Buyers Guide to Steam Irons and Steam Generators

 Prevents limescale build up in your steam iron and improves performance and life of your iron.
 Various methods are employed to achieve this: the most popular being replaceable or lifetime cartridges or tablets or removable and washable filters.
 Some irons also have an additional "calc-clean" procedure which you need to run every so often

-Auto Shut off
+Automatic Shut off

 Bar Pressure